 Japanese rider Haga and team-mate Michel Fabrizio took a win apiece as Yamaha rider Ben Spies, Haga’s principal title rival, endured a frustrating day at the Bologna track.

 Haga now holds a three-point lead at the top of the standings with just two rounds of the season remaining.

-The 34-year-old had come into the weekend trailing Texan Spies by read more
+The 34-year-old had come into the weekend trailing Texan Spies by 18 points, but he soon made inroads into that advantage by taking a well-judged win in race one. read more